F32.0 diagnosis code: Major depressive disorder, single episode, mild

 - ICD-10-CM code F32.0 is used to diagnose major depressive disorder, single episode, mild.

-Yes, F32.0 is a billable code, meaning it can be used for claims with a date of service on or after October 1, 2015.
+Yes, F32.0 is a billable code, meaning it can be used for claims.
 The medical billing process uses the code to describe the patient's diagnosis on a claim form.

-- Major depressive disorder, single episode, mild, is a common mental health condition.
+- Major depressive disorder, single episode, mild, is one of the common mental health conditions and behavioral disorders.

-- Various factors, including genetic predisposition, stressful life events, and biochemical imbalances in the brain, can trigger it.
+- Various factors, including genetic predisposition, stressful life events, and brain biochemical imbalances, can trigger it.

 - The condition is typically diagnosed through a thorough clinical assessment, including a detailed patient history and mental status examination.